-Your child may not be ready for a big countdown at midnight, but that doesn’t mean they can’t participate in a few kid-friendly New Year’s activities, like this New Year’s Fizzy Science.
+Your child may not be ready for a big countdown at midnight, but that doesn’t mean they can’t participate in a few New Year’s activities for kids.

-First, put a generous amount of glitter in the bottom of a wine glass or champagne flute.
+Start with a generous amount of glitter in the bottom of a wine glass or champagne flute.

-Fill a small, empty bottle with vinegar and a bit of food coloring.
+Next, fill a small, empty bottle with vinegar and a bit of food coloring.
 You could also put the vinegar in a cup, but the bottle makes it a bit more festive.

-Place the glass on a tray or cookie sheet with sides.
+When you are ready for the fun, place the glass on a tray or cookie sheet with sides.

-We have done vinegar and baking soda many times in the past, and it is always a hit.
+We have done vinegar and baking soda experiments many times in the past, and it is always a hit.

 If your kids are anything like mine, you’ll be repeating this New Years fizzy science activity a few times.

 You may also like these posts:

 - Winter Crafts & Activities for Kids